Training Outcomes Within Your Budget!

 2) Bellman-Ford Algorithm

-The Bellman-Ford Algorithm finds the shortest route from a particular source vertex to every other vertex in a weighted digraph.
-Unlike Dijkstra’s algorithm, which may not produce a correct answer with negative edge weights, the Bellman-Ford algorithm can handle negative weights and produce a correct answer, though it is slower.
+The Bellman-Ford Algorithm determines the shortest path in a weighted digraph from a specific source vertex to every other vertex.
+Unlike the Dijkstra’s algorithm, which may not produce a correct answer with negative edge weights, the Bellman-Ford algorithm can handle negative weights and produce a correct answer, though it is slower.

 The Bellman-Ford algorithm works by relaxation, continuously replacing approximate distances with better ones until a solution is reached.
 It usually overestimates distances between vertices, updating values to reflect the minimum old value and the length of a newly found path.
-This algorithm terminates upon finding a negative cycle and can be applied to cycle-cancelling techniques in network flow analysis.
+Upon finding a negative cycle this algorithm terminates and can be applied to cycle-cancelling techniques in network flow analysis.

 Example of Dynamic Programming